, ,

 I’m Jackie

 After spending more than a decade tasting wines from all around the world, I decided to taste the various wines made in the United States.
-Each state in the country makes wine, and I will attempt to taste one from each and review them in this blog.
-I’m not a professional wine drinker, so my reviews will be based on how I liked each bottle of American wine, versus a professional review.
+Each state in the country makes wine, and this is my quest to taste one from each and review them in this blog.

 Let’s connect